How to Build a Button

 Not to mention by staying with the styled world, the Tamagui optimizing compiler confidently flattens our Button components down to ridiculously fast DOM output on the web, and pulls out all styles from the render loop on native.

-So we want our composable component API both for ergonomics and for performance, but we need some way to thread our size property down from the parent frame to the inner sub-components.
+So we want our compound component API both for ergonomics and for performance, but we need some way to thread our size property down from the parent frame to the inner sub-components.

 Solving size